-The Program Coordinator supports the Senior Program Coordinators in the planning, development, and implementation of various meetings, seminars, conferences, and overseas and U.S. exchange visits, as assigned by the Program Director.
-This includes budgeting, arranging logistical requirements for workshops and conferences, and escorting foreign delegations within the United States and U.S. delegations abroad.
-The Program Coordinator also assists the Senior Program Coordinators and Program Director in developing technical programming for activities.
+The Program Coordinator supports the Senior Program Coordinators and Program Directors in the planning, development, and implementation of various meetings, briefings, seminars, conferences, and exchange visits, as assigned by the Program Directors.
+This includes budgeting, logistical arrangements for workshops and conferences, and escorting delegations within the United States and, on occasion, U.S. delegations abroad.
+The Program Coordinator also assists the Senior Program Coordinators and Program Directors in developing programming for activities including agenda development, stakeholder outreach, and providing input to work plans.
 The Program Coordinator is responsible for representing USEA in a professional manner, conducting activities efficiently and effectively, and for evaluating and reporting the results of each activity.

-- Responsible for logistical activities required to implement the numerous activities for the programs between the U.S. and foreign energy entities.
-Assists in organizing and conducting information exchange visits, private sector forums and workshops, and private sector policy/technology cooperation exchanges.
+- Responsible for logistical arrangements required to implement the numerous activities for the programs.
+Assists in organizing and conducting information exchange visits, private sector forums and workshops, and private sector policy/technology briefings.

-- Assists the Program Director and Senior Program Coordinators in developing informational and promotional materials for the program website and social media, as well as posting these materials to the USEA website and social media accounts.
+- Assists the Program Directors and Senior Program Coordinators in developing informational and promotional materials for the program website and social media, as well as coordinating the outreach with the communications department.

-- Communicates with USG project officers, overseas missions, and representatives of other U.S. agencies, U.S. energy companies, overseas energy officials and companies about specific program activities and plans.
+- Communicates with USG project officers, overseas staff, and representatives of other U.S. agencies, U.S. energy companies, overseas energy officials and companies about specific program activities and plans.